refinery/refinerycms-news/readme.md

     script/generate news
     rake db:migrate

-### Installation as a plugin
+### Rails Engine Installation

+If you do not want to install the engine via RubyGems then you can install it as an engine inside your application's vendor directory.
-Inside your Refinery CMS application's root directory, type this at command line:
+Type the following at command line inside your Refinery CMS application's root directory:

     script/plugin install git://github.com/resolve/refinerycms-news.git
     script/generate news